Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Nutrition: Feeding a Cane Corso

 High-quality dog food is the best diet for a Cane Corso.
-But before you feed it anything, run the menu by a veterinarian.
+But before you feed them anything, run the menu by a veterinarian.
 The reason: at different ages (like when it’s a pup, a mature dog, or a senior), the Corso will need specific food.
 If you’re good in the kitchen, do consider cooking the food yourself.
 This way, it will be easier to keep the dog healthy and in shape.

 Cane Corsos are strong, healthy dogs.
 Still, they’re susceptive to the following diseases: